Supporting Customers

 Now, you may be asking yourself: how much did it cost Clark Griswold to have the brightest house on the block?

 Set in 1989, we can assume the Griswold’s used incandescent holiday lights.
-If we assume Clark powered those lights for five hours a day for the entire month of December, his electricity bill for the lights alone, based on today’s current rates, is estimated to be $240 a day or $7,462 for the entire month.
+If we assume Clark powered those lights for eight hours a day for the entire month of December, his electricity bill for the lights alone, based on 2024 current rates, is estimated to be $287 a day or $8,885 a month for the entire month.
 That’s a lot of money for a single-family home light display!

 Also helping to keep holiday energy costs down is the fact that ComEd’s total average monthly residential bill is among the lowest in the nation.
-The average monthly ComEd residential bill in the fourth quarter of 2022 is among the five lowest customer bills in the nation based on statewide averages.
+ComEd residential customers continue to see rates below the national average, and with rates lower than the nation’s top 10 largest metro areas, according to the Edison Electric Institute.

 Still, ComEd continues to offer ways to help customers save even more on their electric bills, while providing industry-leading reliability at some of the lowest costs to customers in the nation.